robotology/robotology-superbuild/README.md

 ~~~
 this will clone the superbuild in its default branch.

+You can download and use the `robotology-superbuild` anywhere on your system, but if you are installing it
+on an [**iCub robot laptop** following the official iCub instructions](https://icub-tech-iit.github.io/documentation/icub_operating_systems/other-machines/generic-machine/), you should clone it in the `/usr/local/src/robot` directory.

 If instead you want to use a **specific release** of the robotology superbuild, after you clone switch to use to a specific release tag:
 ~~~
 git checkout v<YYYY.MM>